 Borden County, TX - Oil & Gas Discussion archives

-Terry I know where our properties are located and can use the GIS map viewer on the TRC website.
-I would like to find a map of the area that shows section line roads etc. to make a trip down south some time.
+Terry, I know where our properties are located and can use the GIS map viewer on the TRC website.
+I would like to find a map of the area that shows section line roads, etc., to make a trip down south sometime.
 I listed our properties on one of the first few pages of this comment wall.
-I am excited and hopeful about the drilling program that Tall City Exp. has started in Borden and Howard Counties and the commitment of Outrigger Midstream to have a new oil and gas gathering system down by 4 quarter 2014 to work the Tall City acreage area.
+I am excited and hopeful about the drilling program that Tall City Exp. has started in Borden and Howard Counties and the commitment of Outrigger Midstream to have a new oil and gas gathering system down by the 4th quarter 2014 to work the Tall City acreage area.

 Richard-